danizavtz/tokenAuthDatastore/README.md

 ## Project architecture

-This project architecture is based in current [express-generator](https://expressjs.com/pt-br/starter/generator.html) --no-view
+This project architecture is based in current [express-generator](https://expressjs.com/pt-br/starter/generator.html)

+and can be achieved with following command:

+`$ express --no-view`